-Will and Executors
+Wills and Executors Sydney

-The Court can also authorise a will to be made for a person lacking testamentary capacity under Part 2.2 of the Succession Act.
+The court can also authorise a will to be made for a person lacking testamentary capacity under Part 2.2 of the Succession Act.

 Many people who have testamentary capacity have granted an enduring power of attorney and that fact, of itself, should not cast doubt on the testamentary capacity of the intending testator.
-Depending upon the circumstances of the intending testator, such as whether he or she is in a nursing home, hospital etc, it would be wise to first check with the testator’s treating medical practitioner or hospital superintendent to ascertain whether the client is suffering from any form of dementia or has differing periods of lucidity.
+Depending upon the circumstances of the intending testator, such as whether he or she is in a nursing home, hospital etc, it would be wise to check with the testator’s treating medical practitioner or hospital superintendent to ascertain whether the client is suffering from any form of dementia or has differing periods of lucidity.
 You should consult the Law Society guidelines here.

 There is no public registry of wills in NSW, but a number of private providers offering will registration facilities are in operation.
 NSW Trustee & Guardian offers a secure storage service for wills, power of attorney and enduring guardianship documents called Will Safe.
-To find out whether NSW Trustee & Guardian holds the will of a deceased person, a member of the public can make a Deceased Will Enquiry.
+To find whether NSW Trustee & Guardian holds the will of a deceased person, a member of the public can make a Deceased Will Enquiry.

-The Registrar in Probate in the Supreme Court of NSW has a facility for lodgement of a will in the testator’s lifetime, although this is rarely used.
+Registrar in Probate in the Supreme Court of NSW has a facility for lodgement of a will in the testator’s lifetime, although this is rarely used.
 In view of the ease of making a new will or codicil, will registration offers no certainty of proof of that document being the latest will.

 One of the beneficiaries, usually a major beneficiary, can apply for Letters of Administration with the Will Annexed.
-When that application is granted the applicant is the Administrator of the Estate, with all the duties, obligations, rights and powers of an executor to carry out the wishes of the deceased as set out in his/her Will.
+When that application is granted the applicant is the Administrator of the Estate, with all the duties, obligations, rights and powers of an executor to carry the wishes of the deceased as set in his/her Will.

-No, it is the executor of the last surviving executor who is automatically the executor in the first estate “by right of representation” as soon as he or she obtains a grant of Probate of the will of that last surviving executor.
-If the last surviving executor dies without a will, a further grant will be required to complete the administration of the first estate.
+No, it is the executor of the last surviving executor who is automatically the executor in the first-estate “by right of representation” as soon as he or she obtains a grant of Probate of the will of that last surviving executor.
+If the last surviving executor dies without a will, a further grant will be required to complete the administration of the first-estate.
 The application to the Court will be for Letters of Administration cta. dbn. (cum testamento annexo, de bonis non administratis) (with the will annexed, in respect of the unadministered assets).

 Either or both of the executors can apply to the Court under Section 63 of the Trustee Act for an opinion, advice or direction on any question regarding the management or administration of the estate property or regarding the interpretation of the Will.
 Provided no fraud, misrepresentation or wilful concealment is involved, an executor who acts in accordance with the opinion, advice or direction of the court is deemed to have discharged his/her responsibility as executor.